-Healthy low-carb coconut flour bread!
-Made with delicious coconut flour, but these do not have a coconuty taste.
+Healthy savory coconut flour muffins!
+Made with delicious coconut flour, but without the nutty taste.
 Gluten-free, grain-free, dairy-free, low-carb, Paleo.

 I’ve been experimenting with bread recipes lately, and trying to find one that is free of the most common allergens.
 It’s so hard to find something that suits every intolerance under the sun, but I think this coconut flour bread comes pretty darn close.
 It’s free of gluten, grains, soy, dairy and nuts.
 This is Paleo and Keto friendly as well.